-On 29 March 2017, the Group's wholly owned subsidiary, AV Labs International Pte.
-Ltd. ("AV Labs"), entered into a convertible notes agreement with Bluedge International Limited ("Bluedge") and Mr Guo Tiesheng, a major shareholder of Bluedge, to subscribe convertible notes for an aggregate principal amount of \$2 million.
-The transaction was completed on 6 April 2017.
-The convertible notes earn interest at 9% per annum and is redeemable on 5 April 2020.
+On 30 December 2022, the Group's wholly owned subsidiary, AV Labs International Pte.
+Ltd. ("AV Labs"), entered into a convertible notes agreement with Oaxis Holdings Pte Ltd ("Oaxis") to subscribe convertible notes for an aggregate principal amount of US\$1,000,000 (S\$1,329,000).
+The transaction was completed on 6 January 2023.
+The convertible notes earn interest at 6% per annum and is redeemable on 29 December 2025.

-The convertible notes may be converted in part or in whole at AV Labs' discretion into shares three years from the completion date.
+The convertible notes may be converted in part or in whole at AV Labs' discretion into shares within 36 months from the completion date.
 AV Labs is not obliged to convert the convertible notes and may elect to redeem upon maturity.
 The redemption amount payable would be the principal amount plus any accrued and unpaid interest based on the principal amount up to the date of actual repayment of the redemption amount.
 At the date of this financial statements, no such conversion has taken place.

 The convertible notes are classified and measured at fair value through profit or loss ("FVPL").
-As at 31 March 2021, the convertible notes have been fully redeemed and repaid.